tsdenouden/benkyoApp/README.md

-# Benkyo, a simple Pomodoro web app.
+# Benkyou, a simple Pomodoro web app.

-Benkyo is a mobile-friendly Pomodoro timer & to-do list web app made for students to improve focus and reward productivity.
+Benkyou is a mobile-friendly Pomodoro timer & to-do list web app made for students to improve focus and reward productivity.

-Benkyo is currently in development, there are still a few or several things that I'd like to add and optimise.
+Benkyou is currently in development, there are still a few or several things that I'd like to add and optimise.

 ## Features: